alexsavv/alexsavv/README.md

   * English (proficient knowledge in oral and written)

 <hr>
-<h3>PERSONAL TRAITS AND SKILLS</h3> <br>
+<h3>PERSONAL TRAITS AND SKILLS</h3>

-Teamwork: Cooperating with other students and having an excellent ability adapting to a competitive multicultural environment
+<u>Teamwork</u>: Cooperating with other students and having an excellent ability adapting to a competitive
+multicultural environment

-Analysis and Problem solving: Spotting problems, identifying possible causes and coming up with solutions in order to make the programmes run effectively
+<u>Analysis and Problem solving</u>: Spotting problems, identifying possible causes and coming up with
+solutions in order to make the programmes run effectively

-Project management and organization: Identifying and clarifying goals/tasks that need to be accomplished in a realistic timeline
+<u>Project management and organization</u>: Identifying and clarifying goals/tasks that need to be
+accomplished in a realistic timeline

-Self-Management: Working effectively under pressure and meeting deadlines, independent, self- motivated and responsible, special attention to detail, willing to learn new skills
+<u>Self-Management</u>: Working effectively under pressure and meeting deadlines, independent, self-
+motivated and responsible, special attention to detail, willing to learn new skills

-Written and oral communications: Organising and communicating ideas/results effectively in oral presentations to small and large groups, writing reports
+<u>Written and oral communications</u>: Organising and communicating ideas/results effectively in oral
+presentations to small and large groups, writing reports

 <hr>
-<h3>HOBBIES AND INTERESTS</h3> <br>
+<h3>HOBBIES AND INTERESTS</h3>
  * Basketball <br>
  * Swimming <br>
  * Football <br>

 <hr>
-<h3>REFERENCES</h3> <br><br>
+<h3>REFERENCES</h3>
 <b> Dr. Sotiris Ioannidis </b> <br>
 Principal Researcher at the Institute of Computer Science, FORTH, Nikolaou Plastira 100, Vassilika <br>
 Vouton, P.O Box 1385, GR-70013 Heraklion, Crete, Greece, <br>